jepsen-io/jepsen/doc/db.md

 ```

 `noop-test`, like all Jepsen tests, is a map with keys like `:os`, `:name`,
+`:db`, etc. See [jepsen.core](jepsen/src/jepsen/core.clj) for an overview of
+test structure, and `jepsen.core/run` for the full definition of a test.

-`:db`, etc. Right now it has noop implementations for those keys.
+Right now `noop-test` has stub implementations for those keys.
 But we can
 use `assoc` to build a copy of the `noop-test` map with *new* values for those
 keys.